aletgn/b-fade/docs/_pages/eh_crack.rst

     .. code-block:: python

         mc.sample(aIntNSamples, "marginals", bay)

+where ``aIntNSample`` is the number of samples drawn from the posterior.

 That's it, the Monte Carlo simulation is accomplished.
 If we wish to computed the prediction interval, i.e. the frequentist propagating crack region, we invoke: